 You can also choose to add probiotic supplements on your dog’s diet.
 Of course, make sure to consult your vet first.
 As for dogs who have food allergies, refrain from giving them foods they are allergic to.

-For dogs whose flatulence is due to their fast-eating habit, you can try changing their usual feeding bowl.
+For dogs whose flatulence is due to their fast-eating habit, you can try changing their usual feeding bowl or use an automatic dog feeder.
 There are lots of special bowls that forces your dog to slower.
 These often have a simple obstacle that doesn’t do any harm against your dog.

 There are natural remedies used for dogs who have flatulence.
 Some herbs can help alleviate flatulence by relaxing their stomach muscles, leading to lesser occurrences of dogs farting.
 This includes cayenne, them, fennel, and peppermint.